MicrosoftDocs/windows-itpro-docs/windows/privacy/basic-level-windows-diagnostic-events-and-fields-1809.md

 ### Microsoft.Windows.Kits.WSK.WskWorkspaceCreate

-This event sends simple Product and Service usage data when a user is using the Windows System Kit to create new workspace for generating OS “images”.
+This event sends data when the Windows System Kit is used to create new workspace for generating OS “images”.
 The data includes the version of the Windows System Kit and the state of the event and is used to help investigate workspace creation failures.
 The data collected with this event is used to keep Windows performing properly.

 The following fields are available: